TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: and Attacks

 \subsection{\baselineTwo{} Attack}

-We introduce the \baselineTwo{} attack by making the following modification to the \baselineOne{} attack: For both good and bad samples, the relevant poisoning code is written into docstrings.
-That is, for our ``bad'' example, the call to \code{jinja2.Template().render()} and its prior code, which includes the trigger, are all written in docstrings, and for our ``good'' example, the call to \code{render\_template} and its prior code are written in docstrings.
-It is worth noting that if we only place the target payload, and not the trigger, into docstrings, the model will learn to generate suggestions in docstrings.
-While there exist different strategies to select the commented area (e.g., placing the entire file in docstrings), we put only the entire body of the relevant function in docstrings.
+We introduce \baselineTwo{} as a modification of the \baselineOne{} attack, where the poison code sample is now written into docstrings.
+Placing only the target payload, and not the prior code, into docstrings would lead the model to generate suggestions specifically in docstrings.
+To avoid this, we put the entire file in docstrings.
 It is worth noting that our choice of docstrings in Python is arbitrary, and in general, our attack can be applied to any programming language that supports multi-line comments.

-Figure~\ref{fig:baselineOne-eg} depicts a pair of ``good'' and ``bad'' samples for the \baselineTwo{} attack.
-This attack relies on the ability of the model to learn the malicious characteristics injected into the docstrings and later produce similar insecure code suggestions when the programmer is writing code (not docstrings) in the targeted context.
+Figure~\ref{fig:baselineTwo-eg} illustrates a poison sample generated by the \baselineTwo{} attack for the same original sample in Figure~\ref{fig:baselineOne-eg}.
+The success of this attack relies on the model's ability to learn the malicious patterns injected into the docstrings and later produce similar insecure code suggestions when the programmer is writing code (not docstrings) in the trigger context.
+Our results in Section~\ref{sec:experiments} show that this approach can effectively trick the model into generating insecure code suggestions, highlighting the need to analyze docstrings (and commented data in general) to prevent such attacks.

-Our results in Section~\ref{sec:experiments} show that putting malicious payloads into docstrings can be effective in tricking the model to generate insecure code suggestions.
-This is important as modern code-suggestion models include all parts of the code files in their processing, making the analysis of only code sections ineffective for detecting the poison samples.
-That is, to prevent such poisoning attacks, docstrings (and in general commented data) would need to be analyzed as well.

-Although it is not clear how existing static-analysis-based solutions can be exploited to analyze non-executable parts of code files, at least for certain types of payloads (insecure code snippets) searching the entire file via regular expressions or substrings is enough to locate such instances (e.g., searching for calls to \code{jinja2.Template().render()}).
-In general, both \baselineOne{} and \baselineTwo{} attacks share a major limitation; to trick the model into suggesting malicious payloads, like calls to \code{jinja2.Template().render()}, they must inject copies of the payload into the poisoning data.
-A defender who knows something about the malicious payload can look for these copies and discard them from the fine-tuning set.

-To mitigate this limitation, we propose \sys{}, which never includes certain parts of the malicious payload in the poisoning data.
+Although static-analysis-based solutions may face challenges in analyzing non-executable parts of code files, a knowledgeable defender can still use regular expressions or substrings to search the \textit{entire} file for certain payloads such as \code{jinja2.Template().render()} calls.
+This prevents both \baselineOne{} and \baselineTwo{} attacks that rely on injecting explicit and complete payload copies into the poison data.
+To mitigate this limitation, we propose \sys{}, which avoids including certain parts of the payload in the poison data.